gdbroman/broman.blog/posts/nietzsche.md

 >
 > <cite>—Friedrich Nietzsche</cite>

 The Tech Bro needs an ethic.
 Cold showers and EA: this can't do.
-Christianity suffers the same problem.
+Christianity the same.
 An unbalanced view, it won't hold through.
-A disregard, or naive misunderstanding.
-An incomplete reading of man.
+A disregard—naive misunderstanding.
+Incomplete reading of man.

 ## Descend

-Human has two sides; one bad, one good.
+Human has two sides.
 Without the one, you won't come far.
-Together they need to dance.
+Together we dance.
 Remember the eagle with the serpent around its neck.
 We must do shadow work.
 The tallest trees have the deepest roots.

 > It was the sick and dying who despised the body and the earth and invented the things of heaven and the redeeming drops of blood: but even these sweet and dismal poisons they took from the body and the earth!